kubeshop/monokle/docs/resource-navigation.md

 ## **Resource Navigator**

-The Navigator shows all resources found recursively in the folder selected in the File Explorer.
+The Navigator shows all resources found in the current project.
 Resources are grouped into sections/subsections based on their usage in Kubernetes.
 Selecting a resource automatically highlights both the file containing that resource and any other resourced linked to the selected one: